nt-games-ytb/Minecraft-Wii-U-IP-Sniffer/README.md

 # What is this ?
-This is the code of Minecraft Wii U IP Sniffer, a software, a RTM Tool for sniff players IP in Minecraft Wii U and have other informations.
+This is the code of Minecraft Wii U IP Sniffer, a software, a RTM tool for sniff players IP in Minecraft Wii U and have other informations.
 As this software is very powerful (with an IP you can do a lot of things and I'm afraid it will destroy the Minecraft Wii U community), I put a password for the code of the main form and for the software.
 I hope you will understand my choice...
 This is a beta so it contains many bugs, names sometimes have placement problems but IP addresses are normally well placed.